 Speaking on its acquisition of the Counterspace Pavilion, Dr Robert C. Hanea Therme Group’s Founder and CEO said:

 “Counterspace’s response to this year’s Serpentine Pavilion commission reflects the critical need we see today for architecture to transition into a grassroots approach that can empower diverse communities and forms of personal expression.
 Sumayya Vally’s ability to imbue projects with candid humanitarian values is truly inspiring.
-We look forward to seeing the pavilion grow into a social sculpture over the summer and are very proud to partner with the Serpentine in support of this fantastic architectural programme now again in the third consecutive year.”
+We look forward to seeing the pavilion grow into a social sculpture over the summer and are very proud to partner with the Serpentine in support of this fantastic architectural programme now again in the fourth consecutive year.”

 The Pavilion was designed to reference places of meeting, organising and belonging that are particularly relevant to migrant communities in London.
 The forms in the Pavilion are a result of abstracting, superimposing and splicing architectural elements, varying in scales of intimacy, from various locations, translating the shapes of London into the Pavilion structure in Kensington Gardens.
 During the summer, fragments of the Pavilion will be installed in neighbourhoods across the city, to support and facilitate gatherings and impromptu interactions, to honour the history of places which have held communities over time.
 A specially commissioned sound programme for the Pavilion, Listening to the City, will feature work by artists including Ain Bailey and Jay Bernard, connecting visitors to the stories and sounds of lost spaces across London.

 Speaking about Sumayya’s architectural concept, Mikolaj Sekutowicz, CEO and Co-founder of Therme Art commented: